infinite-Joy/hacks/README.md

 ### find old word to be replaced and replace them everywhere in the project

     grep -r old_word * | cut -d ":" -f1 | grep -v Binary | grep -v .ropeproject | sort | uniq | xargs -L1 sed -i.bak -e 's/old_word/new_word/g'

+### Setup vim based code jump in code

+You need to have exuberant ctags installed first.

+    sudo apt-get install exuberant-ctags

+Run the following command in your code.

+    ctags -R --fields=+l --languages=python --python-kinds=-iv -f ./tags $(python -c "import os, sys; print(' '.join('{}'.format(d) for d in sys.path if os.path.isdir(d)))")

+ That should create a tag file in your root folder.